-6. What is a rubber torsion axle?
+8. What is a rubber torsion axle?

-Answer: Your trailer has Dexter rubber torsion axles, this type of axle has internal rubber cords that provide load carrying capacity verses leaf spring type axles.
-Reminder - never jack up the trailer using rubber torsion axle tubes!
+Answer: Your trailer has Dexter rubber torsion axles, this type of axle has internal rubber cords that provide load carrying capacity versus leaf spring type axles.
+Reminder - never jack up trailer using rubber torsion axle tubes; see Axle and Running Gear Assembly on page 6-7.

-7. My windows are sticking and don't open easily; what is wrong?
+9. My windows are sticking and don't open easily; what is wrong?

 Answer: Your windows have rubber seals around the edges which in extreme, heat and dusty conditions can become sticky.
 You can help prevent this by regularly cleaning window seals with soapy water and applying a silicone product or Aerospace Protectant 303 to the seals.
-For more information, see Windows on page 6-2.
+Clean edge of glass also.
+For more information, see Windows on page 8-17